danielrueckert/website_source/content/home/vacancies.md

 We are recruiting team members who would like to join us for a MSc, BSc or guided research/interdisciplinary project on an ongoing basis!
 Please look under Teaching to find out which projects we are currently offering.
 If you'd like to join us for one of these projects, please get in touch by contacting the appropriate staff member via e-mail and attach a motivation letter, transcript of academic records and CV.

 ### Current vacancies
-<u>PhD position: Physics-based and Data-Driven Spectral Unmixing</u>
+<u>PhD position: Physics-based and AI-Driven Spectral Imaging for Brain Surgery</u>

 We are currently recruiting a PhD student to work on an EIC Pathfinder Project [(HyperProbe)](https://hyperprobe.eu).
 The project aims to develop a new hyperspectral imaging instrumentation providing real-time monitoring of brain activity for patients diagnosed with glioma.
 The student will work on computational aspects of the project, designing physics- and data-driven algorithmic solutions for the reconstruction and analysis of hyperspectral data.